jrkerns/pylinac/docs/source/cbct.rst

   .. warning::

-    slices are not generally a problem other than the slice thickness measurement.
-See the :ref:`slice-thickness` section.
+    Overlapping slices are not generally a problem other than the slice thickness measurement.
+See the :ref:`slice-thickness` section for how to override this to get a valid slice thickness in such a situation.

 .. _cbct_pre-analysis: